Portfolio Preparation Guidelines

 Alternative Formats to Original Work

-There is no ideal substitute for presenting artwork in its original form.
-If your work is too large to transport or logistics prevent showing your portfolio in person, preferred alternatives include CD, DVD or VHS tape.
+There is no ideal substitute for presenting artwork in its original form, however, if your work is too large to transport or logistics preclude bringng your portfolio in person, alternatives may include DVDs, flash drives or links to webpages where your work can be viewed.

 Things to Do to Expand Your Vision